Before doing the Manaslu Trek, you should know several facts about Manaslu Trek Weather and Temperature.

 The villages in the higher regions also come alive with the return of its residents.
 The lodges and tea houses start opening up for the season.

 April is the best month to do treks in the spring season.
-You get all the perks of spring season making for a magnificent trekking experience.
-The cool temperatures between 6-12 degrees Celsius are perfect for treks during the day.
+You get all the perks of the spring season making for a magnificent trekking experience.
+The cool Manaslu Trek Weather and Temperature between 6-12 degrees Celsius are perfect for treks during the day.
 The nights are also not as cold so you can enjoy your sleep.

 The blooms of the local flowers are at their best.
 The farmers of the region start their annual plantation of different crops giving you a glimpse of the local lifestyle.